haaochen/Guide_to_Machine_Learning/README.md

 - Multinomial Naive Bayes and Gaussian Naive Bayes can be used together when necessary if the data is both continuous and discrete

 ## Assessing Model Performance

+- When assessing which model performs better, one of the tools used is a confusion matrix, which identifies the different outcomes and the predicted outcome in a grid.
+The highest score in each row determines how well the model performed for that condition.
+Whent he actual and predectied values are both YES, then that is a true positive.
+When the actual value is YES and the predicted value is NO, then that is a false negative.
+WHen the actual value is NO and the predicted value is YES then that is a false positive.
+When the actual value is NO and the predicted value is no, then that is a true negative.
+The confusion matrix contians the square of the number of outcomes rows and columns.
+There is no standard for creating a confusion matrix so make sure that you read the documentation for how to read a confusion matrix before interpreting results.

+- Sensitivity and Specificity can help us determine how much better a model is than another model at predictions.

+- True positive rate = Recall = Sensitivity

+- Confusion matrices can changed based on the threshold for classification.
+If it is important to get every True Positive then the threshold will be lower.
+If it is important to get all of the true negatives, then the threshold will be higher.
+We will end up with many confusion matrices if we were to test at many thresholds.Receiver Operating characteristic (ROC) graphs help to identify a good classification threshold.
+The y-axis indicates the number of positive predictions that were correctly classified.
+The x-axis indicates the number of negative predictions that were incorrectly classified.
+A diagonal line represents that TP rate = FP rate

+- While ROC graphs are great for selecting a threshold, AUC graphs compare how one model performs vs. another.
+This is a good option if we have multiple models (more than 2 or so).
+The model with the highest AUC is the most accurate.

+- ROC graphs make any model that predicts No 100% of the time look relaly good.
+Precision recall graphs are an alternative for imbalanced data.
+In a precision recall graph, precision is on the x-axis and recall is on the y-axis.
+It works because precision does not includ the number of true negatives.

+## Regularization - Preventing Overfitting